 - The Parent's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Report of the Directors and Management Discussion and Analysis, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon. - Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon. - In connection with our audit of the consolidated financial statements, our responsibility is to read the other information, compare with the financial statements of the subsidiaries, audited by the other auditors, to the extent it relates to these entities and, in doing so, place reliance on the work of the other auditors and consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
-Other information so far as it relates to the two wholly owned subsidiaries is traced from their financial statements audited by the other auditors. - If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+The other information comprises the information included in the Report of the Directors, Management Discussion & Analysis and Chairman's statement, but does not include the consolidated financial statements, standalone financial statements and our auditor's report thereon.
+The Report of the Directors, Management Discussion & Analysis and Chairman's statement is expected to be made available to us after the date of this auditor's report. - Our opinion on the consolidated financial statements does not cover the other information and we will not express any form of assurance conclusion thereon. - In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above when it becomes available, compare with the financial statements of the subsidiaries, audited by the other auditors, to the extent it relates to these entities and, in doing so, place reliance on the work of the other auditors and consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+Other information so far as it relates to the two wholly-owned subsidiaries is traced from their financial statements audited by the other auditors. - When we read the Report of the Directors, Management Discussion & Analysis and Chairman's statement, if we conclude that there is a material misstatement therein, we are required to communicate the matter to those charged with governance as required under SA 720 'The Auditor's responsibilities Relating to Other Information'.

-Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements statements that give a true and fair view of the consolidated financial position, consolidated financial performance including other comprehensive income, consolidated cash flows and consolidated changes in equity of the Group in accordance with the Ind AS and other accounting principles generally accepted in India.
+Responsibilities of Management and Those Charged with Governance for the Consolidated Financial Statements

+The Parent's Board of Directors is responsible for the matters stated in Section 134(5) of the Act with respect to the preparation of these consolidated financial statements that give a true and fair view of the consolidated financial position, consolidated financial performance including other comprehensive income, consolidated cash flows and consolidated changes in equity of the Group in accordance with the accounting principles generally accepted in India, including Ind AS specified under section 133 of the Act.
 The respective Board of Directors of the companies included in the Group are responsible for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Group and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error, which have been used for the purpose of preparation of the consolidated financial statements by the Directors of the Parent, as aforesaid.